Broauls/VideosSpeechTranscription/README.md

 * Redirect audio output into audio input
 * Launch either one of the script ( Youtube_caption_gatherer.py or Vimeo_caption_gatherer.py )
 * Allow Google Chrome to use your microphone
-* let your script work for you
+* Let the script work for you